AaronTYT/Course-Progression-Analyser/README.md

 # Course-Progression-Analyser

-Developed back-end coding side to show case C# inline coding and PHP coding to output the results from a student's details.
+Developed back-end coding side to show case C# inline coding and PHP coding to output the results from a student's details.<br>
 <img src="images/results.PNG" width=500>